Tips for Taking Online Classes

 This request form will reach the local OFTC helpdesk.
 The helpdesk is continuously monitored in order to provide timely assistance.

-Or you can contact OFTC’s GVTC Coordinators.
-Please send an email or leave a message if you need to do so.
-Remember to include your student ID and the course CRN number.:
+Or you can contact OFTC’s Distance Education office.
+Please email email@example.com.
+Remember to include your student ID and the course CRN number.

 - Email OFTC’s Information Technology Dept. or call 478-274-7873